AcademiaSinicaNLPLab/LocaVQG/README.md

 }
 ```

-Each Image ID corresponds to the IDS in [Google Street view Dataset](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/)[1].
-This data is collected in order to train smaller language model: T5, VL-T5 that are used in MVQG[2].
+Each Image ID corresponds to the IDS in [Google Street view Dataset](https://www.crcv.ucf.edu/data/GMCP_Geolocalization/).
+This data is collected in order to train smaller language model: T5, VL-T5 that are used in [MVQG](https://arxiv.org/abs/2211.07441).

-For each image id, we provided the captions and questions corresponding to the iamge id.
+For each image id, we provide the captions and questions corresponding to the iamge id.
 The first four entry to the caption is the captions of the street view images from four directions, the last entry of the caption is from the street address of the location.
 The questions are collected and filtered from GPT-4. we select top-5 questions from 10 questions that are generated.

 We also provided the raw questions in the directory